List Your Pet-Friendly Property or Business REGISTER FREE

 Are Amstaffs an aggressive breed?
 No

 Placing rigid restrictions on specific breeds is both scientifically flawed and ethically questionable.
-Breed identification is often unreliable (even with current DNA testing), and prejudice, or “breedism”, has no place in a community built on support, love, and inclusion.
+Behavioural science confirms: aggression is multi-factorial.
+Breed identification is often unreliable (even with current DNA testing), and breed has been shown to account for only 10-40% of behavioural variation.
+Prejudice, or “breedism”, has no place in a animal-loving community built on support, love, and inclusion.

 In Australia, animal welfare bodies like the RSPCA (The Royal Society for the Prevention of Cruelty to Animals) argue that breed-specific legislation is based on confounding assumptions: that certain breeds are inherently dangerous and that appearance reliably predicts risk.
 Temperament tests consistently show that “restricted breeds” do not differ significantly in behaviour from other dogs.
 The RSPCA maintains that each dog should be assessed individually, rather than judged by breed.

 Similarly, the Australian Veterinary Association critiques breed bans in its report Dangerous Dogs - A Sensible Solution, noting that such bans rarely reduce dog attacks.
 Instead, attacks are more strongly influenced by socialisation, training, environment, health, and guardian behaviour than by breed alone.
-For example, New South Wales statistics show American Staffordshire Terriers appear most often in dog attack reports, but breed identification was frequently unreliable, deliberately misleading or not reported at all.
-This data lacked breed verification and any commentary regarding other influencing factors like individual dog temperament, pet parent behaviour and whether the dog is desexed.
+For example, New South Wales statistics show American Staffordshire Terriers (Amstaffs) appear most often in dog attack reports, but breed identification was frequently unreliable, deliberately misleading or not reported at all.
+This data lacked breed verification and any commentary regarding other influencing factors like environment, individual dog temperament, pet parent behaviour and their dog's neuter status.

 EXAMPLE 2.